Investors

 The Remuneration Committee

 The Remuneration Committee is chaired by Edward Spurrier.
-Its other members are Carmel Warren and William Neale.
+Its other member is Carmel Warren.

 The Remuneration Committee is responsible for reviewing the performance of the Executive Directors and making recommendations to the Board on matters relating to their remuneration and terms of employment.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any share option scheme or equity incentive scheme in operation from time to time.
 The remuneration and terms and conditions of appointment of any non-executive directors of the Company are set by the Board.

-Fonix Mobile plc is subject to the UK City Code on Takeovers and Mergers.
+Fonix PLC is subject to the UK City Code on Takeovers and Mergers.

 Company Shareholding

-The Company has been notified, in accordance with the Disclosure and Transparency Rules, of the following disclosable shareholdings representing 3% or more of the voting rights in the Company’s issued share capital: Number of voting rights: 100,000,000 Ordinary Shares.
-There are no shares held in treasury.
+The Company has been notified, in accordance with the Disclosure and Transparency Rules, of the following disclosable shareholdings representing 3% or more of the voting rights in the Company’s issued share capital.
+Number of voting rights: 99,075,528 Ordinary Shares.
+There are 924,472 shares held in treasury.

 For a breakdown visit Share Price.